-Prerequisite: CS 3410.
+Prerequisite: CS 3410 with a grade of "C" or better.
 Early stages of the software-development process, with emphasis upon analysis and specification.
 Also, life-cycle definition, software project management, the computer as a system component, and object-oriented approaches.
 CASE tools will be used as appropriate.